A systematic assessment of Large Language Models for constructing two-level fractional factorial designs: Introduction

 ChatGPT's output~\ref{out:introduction} shows a $2^{4-1}$ design that matches the 4-factor 8-run design in Table 8.14 of \citet{montgomery2017design}.
 The four factors are labeled $A$, $B$, $C$, and $D$, where the first three are basic factors and the last is the generated factor obtained as $D = ABC$.
 That is, the column for $D$ is the element-wise product of the columns that accommodate $A$, $B$, and $C$, when their levels are coded as $-1$ and $1$.
 The design matrix is shown in the \textbf{Design Table} section.
 Its first column shows labels for the runs and the other columns show the factors, whose levels are labeled using the symbols `$-$' and `$+$'.
 This $2^{4-1}$ design can estimate the main effects and two-factor interactions of the four factors simultaneously.
 In fact, it is the best design in terms of the resolution and minimum aberration criteria introduced in Section~\ref{sec:criteria}.
 The Appendix shows a similar interaction between us and Gemini with the Gemini 2.5 Flash model, in which the same $2^{4-1}$ design was produced.

-\revb{Our interactions with ChatGPT and Gemini show that their default LLMs have the potential to construct two-level fractional factorial designs.
-Therefore, practitioners may feel tempted to construct these designs from scratch using the chatbots, bypassing statistical software and textbooks.
-To explore the capabilities and limitations of this approach, we conducted a systematic study to evaluate the performance of the GPT-5.1 and Gemini 2.5 Flash models on 36 tasks concerning the construction of two-level fractional factorial designs.} The tasks involve designs with 8, 16, and 32 runs, and 4 to 26 factors.
+Our interactions with ChatGPT and Gemini show that their default LLMs have the potential to construct two-level fractional factorial designs.
+Therefore, practitioners may feel tempted to construct these designs from scratch using these chatbots, bypassing statistical software and textbooks.
+To explore the capabilities and limitations of this approach, we conducted a systematic study to evaluate the performance of the GPT-5.1 and Gemini 2.5 Flash models on 36 tasks concerning the construction of two-level fractional factorial designs.
+The tasks involve designs with 8, 16, and 32 runs, and 4 to 26 factors.
 Each task has a prompt to instruct the LLM to construct a design.
-To this end, we develop a prompt template using prompting techniques such as role, context, chain of thought, and output format \citep{kojima2022large,white2023prompt,schulhoff2024prompt}. \revb{Our prompt template belongs to the class of \textit{zero-shot} prompts, introduced in Section~\ref{sec:instruction}, and is intended to test the general knowledge of LLMs on constructing two-level fractional factorial designs without examples.}
+To this end, we develop a prompt template using prompting techniques such as role, context, chain of thought, and output format \citep{kojima2022large,white2023prompt,schulhoff2024prompt}.
+Our prompt template belongs to the class of \textit{zero-shot} prompts, introduced in Section~\ref{sec:instruction}, and is intended to test the general knowledge of LLMs on constructing two-level fractional factorial designs without examples.

 We evaluate the computational performance of the LLMs using 10 replicates of each task.
 We show that the LLMs have the potential to construct optimal designs with up to 15 factors in terms of the criteria in Section~\ref{sec:criteria}.
-However, the Gemini 2.5 Flash model is better than the GPT-5.1 model because it has a high consistency in obtaining optimal 8-run designs, almost all optimal 16-run designs, and the optimal 32-run 6-factor design.
+However, the Gemini 2.5 Flash model is better than the GPT-5.1 model because it has a high consistency in obtaining optimal 8-run designs, optimal 16-run designs with up to eight factors, and the optimal 32-run 6-factor design.
 For designs of other sizes, the performance of both LLMs deteriorates because they cannot consistently construct the optimal design or cannot construct a design at all.